 This is a new trend and has some truly elegant combinations.
 Sherwani for men in gold brocade teamed up with a deep blue velvet dupatta that has a similar gold border is refreshing and dazzling.
 You can also add multiple strings of pearls to your look to make it regal and interesting.
 Add small booties to the dupatta and make it pop a little.
 All of these small additions really bring the look together and make it special for the big day.

 With these inspirations, the perfect sherwani won’t take months to find.
 You simply have to put together the right accessories so that you can strike picture-perfect poses for your wedding photographer.
 Get a look that is sync with your bride’s.
-Go a step further and make it a little more personal, get a custom-made motif that you could use on your wedding invitations or decorations and also on the embroidery of your outfits.
+Go a step further and make it a little more personal, get a custom-made motif that you could use on your wedding invitations or wedding decorations and also on the embroidery of your outfits.
+With so many outfits that are surfacing the fashion industry these days, it is very difficult to choose just one for yourself.
+Don't worry guys we understand what you are going through.
+Designer sherwani for grooms is a legit pool of outfits from high low to pastel shades to a full-blown embroidered outfit to just plan sherwani for grooms - the choice is yours.